 Where can you find us?

 We are located at:

 What is our specialism?

 Our specialism is cognition and learning.
 Our students demonstrate features of general learning difficulties or more specific learning difficulties such as dyslexia or Developmental Co-ordination Disorder (DCD).
-Students with cognition and learning difficulties are less well developed than their peers in areas such as understanding, thinking, learning, remembering or communicating.
+Students with cognition and learning difficulties are less well-developed than their peers in areas such as understanding, thinking, learning, remembering or communicating.
 They may demonstrate a narrow range of difficulties affecting only a few aspects of learning, or a broad range of difficulties affecting access to the whole curriculum.
 There may be associated difficulties with social skills, organisation, independence and emotional and mental health.
 Those who experience difficulties in this area may have a slower rate of progress than mainstream pupils and need particular programmes to aid progress in cognition and learning.

 Who do we cater for?

 We currently cater for students aged 11 to 18 [Year 7 to Year 13].
 It is our expectation that young people would only remain in the 6th form for a third year based on an individual assessment of their needs and only in exceptional circumstances: all our students have a Statement of Special Educational Needs or Education Health Care Plan, raised and maintained by the local authority.
 Admission is through Northamptonshire Local Authority.
-You are most welcome to arrange a visit to our College: please contact the office to arrange a convenient date and time.
+You are most welcome to arrange a visit to our School: please contact the office to arrange a convenient date and time.

 Which other professionals do we work with?